OSU-CS290-F16/final-project-james-and-wavelet-final-project/README.md

 ##General Summary

 A Javascript canvas that allows for drawing with a cursor and saving locally on the host computer.
 It would allow the user to change colors and sizes, operating essentially as a very basic microsoft paint.
-Possible additions
+Core Features

- * There might be implementation for differing backgrounds, “Graph paper, line paper, etc.”.
+ * Some kind of canvas that is paintable with the mouse cursor
- * There could also be some kind of rudimentary multi-media support, something like adding photo’s etc. but that might be outside the scope of the project.
+ * The ability to save file on the back end

 ---
 **Client Interface:**